aaronhma/algorithms/data-structure/trees/binary-search-tree/README.md

 ## Background

-A binary search tree is a [binary tree](../binary_tree/README.md) where nodes are always ordered by a properties as shown:
+A binary search tree is a [binary tree](../binary-tree/README.md) where nodes are always ordered by a properties as shown:

 -   left nodes are smaller than the current node
 -   right nodes are larger than the current node

+The in-order traversal of a BST is the sorted order of the BST.

 ![Image](https://www.interviewcake.com/images/svgs/bst__binary_search_tree.svg?bust=206)